Skip to content

 Gas Leaks fireplace

-By thoroughly inspecting the gas supply line, valve, and any potential leaks, you may uncover the root cause of your fireplace's ignition troubles.
-Remember, safety should always come first when working with gas appliances.
+By carefully inspecting the gas supply line, valve, and any potential leaks, you may uncover the root cause of your fireplace's ignition troubles.
+Remember, safety should always be your top priority when dealing with gas appliances.

 3. Examine the Thermocouple